kornia/kornia/examples/depth_warper/readme.rst

                         the path to output the results.
   --sequence-name SEQUENCE_NAME
                         the name of the sequence.
-  --frame-source-id FRAME_SOURCE_ID
+  --frame-ref-id FRAME_REF_ID
-                        the id for the source image in the sequence.
+                        the id for the reference image in the sequence.
-  --frame-destination-id FRAME_DESTINATION_ID
+  --frame-i-id FRAME_I_ID
-                        the id for the destination image in the sequence.
+                        the id for the image i in the sequence.
   --cuda                enables CUDA training
   --seed S              random seed (default: 666)